 In some cases, surgery may be needed.
 If the condition is incurable, there are ways to manage incontinence such as making frequent trips to the bathroom or using disposable undergarments to soak up urine and reduce odor.

-For additional information for this condition, visit The American College of Obstetricians and Gynecologists.
+For additional information on this condition, visit The American College of Obstetricians and Gynecologists.